Often times swept under the rug as a tactic that consumes too much time to be scalable.

 Now there are several ways to do this.
 You can save some money and possibly produce better content if you write the content yourself.
 Or you can outsource it.
 If you do outsource it though, please take note it is going to cost you more than $5 bucks for a 500 word article.

 Guest posts should be more in the 1,000+ word count wise, longer is almost always better for the SEO value of the post.
-Plus, people tend to share longer posts on social media which makes the argument for long content format pretty persuasive.
+Plus, people tend to share longer posts on social media which makes the argument for longer content format pretty persuasive.

 It also means that you will need to hire a writer that is above just your average low cost content mill writer.